firefoxfoxthrot/developer-web-site/_pages/sskr-faq.md

 encoded with BIP-39 words, it's likely a SLIP-39 share, while if something is encoded with ByteWords, it's likely an SSKR share.

-## What do the different parts of an SSKR share mean?
+### What Do the Different Parts of an SSKR Share Mean?

 <figure class="half">
   <a href="/assets/images/sskr/export-2.jpg"><img src="/assets/images/sskr/export-2.jpeg"></a>